LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/working-with-asynchronous-messaging.md

 To help answer the questions and differences raised by asynchronous messaging, LivePerson has various ‘behind the scenes’ tools and capabilities that help agents manage their messaging conversations effectively.

-### Smart Capacity: the dynamic concurrency method
+### Dynamic Capacity: the dynamic concurrency method

 Agents who have worked on live chat are accustomed to having a set number of conversations they can handle concurrently.
 This is straightforward for chat conversations, as they have a distinct end time.
 However, since messaging conversations can span a longer period and the end time is not always predictable, the old concurrency model no longer applies.

-[Smart Capacity](contact-center-management-messaging-operations-smart-capacity-overview.html) takes into account which conversations are active and inactive.
+[Dynamic Capacity](contact-center-management-messaging-operations-smart-capacity-overview.html) takes into account which conversations are active and inactive.
 For example, if a consumer has not answered your message for 10 minutes, they are likely to answer at a later time, so the conversation is marked ‘inactive’ in the meantime.
-Smart Capacity knows to automatically mark conversations as inactive and manage your workload dynamically.
+Dynamic Capacity knows to automatically mark conversations as inactive and manage your workload dynamically.

-To learn more about smart capacity, watch this video:
+To learn more about Dynamic Capacity, watch this video:

 <iframe style="max-width: 750px;" src="https://player.vimeo.com/video/241513074" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>